shacharm2/CarND-Advanced-Lane-Lines/README.md

 ![][varying_windows]

+For the purpose of lane handling, the Line class has been written, as suggested, taking care of the following functions, such as line averaging, abnormalities filtering, etc

+    class Line(object):
+        def __init__(self, basex):
+        ...

 ### Line averaging

 A buffer of the 10 recent line fits is saved.
 Given a new fit, outliers are removed (mean, std) and then a weighted sum over the parameters is calculated.